Ginni Rometty, chairman, president and CEO of IBM

 Serving people on such a large scale as is the case in today’s world, health institutes generate huge amounts of data.
-Clinical trials, electronic medical records, billing, wearable devices, CRM databases, and scientific articles provide so much valuable data every 10 seconds that it is impossible to efficiently process them without using advanced technologies and cutting-edge techniques.
+Clinical trials, electronic medical records, billing, wearable devices, CRM databases, and scientific articles provide so much valuable data every 10 seconds that it is impossible to process them efficiently without using advanced technologies and cutting-edge techniques.
 Data Science, a field of study that focuses on extracting meaningful insights from data, has found great use in today’s healthcare industry.

 Big Data and Machine Learning in Data Science

 SAS defines the term Big Data as “data that is so large, fast or complex that it’s difficult or impossible to process using traditional methods.”
-In order to tackle Big Data data scientists resort to Machine Learning algorithms.
+In order to tackle Big Data, data scientists resort to Machine Learning algorithms.

 In the context of data, Machine Learning (ML) is a computer program that is able to parse data using specific algorithms.
 ML programs are able to modify themselves without human intervention, producing on the basis of analyzed data the desired output.
-In essence, by using ML techniques and analyzing huge amounts of data the machine is “learning” to perform specific tasks.
+In essence, by using ML techniques and analyzing huge amounts of data, the machine is “learning” to perform specific tasks.

 Who Benefits from Data Science and Big Data in the Healthcare Industry?